asakeaoyama/google_comment_judgement/README.md

 Outline:

 It's an application in order to judge comments via neural network model and tokenizer produced by BERT, Transformer.
-After users enter the comment in to the program, it will output "good" or "bad" corresponding the input comment.
+After users enter the comment into the program, it will output "good" or "bad" corresponding the input comment.
 Users can send feedbacks for the judgement.

-The feedbacks will write back to the dataset which will used for next training.
+The feedbacks will write back to the dataset which will be used for next training.

 Program Structure: